yufengwng/coro/README.md

-## coro
+## `coro`

-An experiment in building a language that's based on coroutines.
+Coro: a language with first-class support for coroutines.

-The goal is to design and build a "toy" language that implements "asymmetric coroutines", as described in [1].
-Currently, the language implementation is functional and provides all of the create/resume/yield features.
+The goal is to design and build a language that implements "asymmetric coroutines", as described in [1], supporting the core create/resume/yield operations.
+The language is meant to be a "toy" programming language, but the implementation should be mostly working well.

 ## Example